opulo-inc/hardware.cafe/_handbook/certs/testing.md

 It's incredibly likely that you'll fail your first time getting a device tested.
 Passing is very hard to do, and approximately half of the time, a device requires at least a second test.

 Solving the issue that caused your device to fail is greatly dependent on which test it is.
 Ask your technician what they think would be helpful to solve the problem, as they see hundreds of similar devices pass and fail, so they're well attuned to what about your device is likely causing the issue.
-This should be your main thread when addressing an issue.
+They should be your main source of information when addressing an issue.

-RE

-RI

-CE

-CI